sandeshwar/market-pulse-frontend/server/rust_api/docs/tiingo_integration.md

 The integration with Tiingo's Market Data API allows our application to:

 1. Fetch real-time and end-of-day market data for stocks and ETFs
-2. Access market indices data (via ETF proxies)
+2. Efficiently cache and manage market data

-3. Efficiently cache and manage market data
+Note: Market indices data is NOT provided by Tiingo but instead comes from dedicated market index providers (WSJ and Google Finance).

 ## Setup and Configuration